dwarvesf/playground/Design/Focus product development on customer jobs that are important, tangible, unsatisfied, and lucrative.md

 tags: ux, design, personas, jtbd
 ---

-# Focus Product Development on Customer Jobs That Are Important, Tangible, Unsatisfied and Lucrative

 In value proposition design, focus your strongest efforts on customer jobs that fit in the middle of a Venn diagram comprising

 - Important: The customer's success or failure at completing the job leads to significant gains or pains